8. The functions

 'use strict';

-// A function can be used as an object
+// a function can be used as an object

 // an empty shell